SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    << // x : Int = 3
    <$ : String = "1 2 3"

-A string delimited by enhanced delimiters is a sequence of characters surrounded by quotation marks and a balanced set of one or more number signs (``#``).
+A string delimited by extended delimiters is a sequence of characters surrounded by quotation marks and a balanced set of one or more number signs (``#``).
-A string delimited by enhanced delimiters has the following forms:
+A string delimited by extended delimiters has the following forms:

 .. syntax-outline::